Nasiha Kapidžić-Hadžić

 Nasiha Kapidžić-Hadžić (6 December 1932 – 22 September 1995) was a Bosnian children's author and poet.
 Her first children's book, Maskenbal u šumi ("Maskerade in the Woods"), was published in 1962.

 She has won awards for her works, and after death her house was declared a national monument, she was memorialised as a stamp.

 Biography

-She was born in Banja Luka, Bosnia and Herzegovina; then Yugoslavia on 6 December 1932.
-Her father, Hadžić Ali Effendi Kapidžić, was an senior Imam in Royal Yugoslav Army.
+She was born in Banja Luka, Bosnia and Herzegovina; then Yugoslavia on 6 December 1931.
+Her father, Hadžić Ali Effendi Kapidžić, was a senior Imam in Royal Yugoslav Army.
 As a little girl she had leg surgery and wore a cast, rendering her bedridden.
 Six-year-old Nasiha began writing for the first time during her recovery.

 She attended elementary and high school in Banja Luka and moved to Belgrade to study at the University of Belgrade's Faculty of Philosophy, where she earned her academic degree.
 She later taught at Banja Luka Gymnasium and was a radio producer for children shows on Radio Sarajevo.